markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Chrome's Dev Tools

 Ever think it's kind of a pain hopping back and forth between changing the CSS file, then going back and forth from the browser to see how the changes look and see what else needs a tweak.
-Let's use a tool in the browser called Developer Tools.
+Let's use a tool in our Chrome browser called Developer Tools.
 This tool can be found by clicking on the hamburger button located on the top-right portion of your browser that looks like three dots vertically aligned.

 ![hamburger button](./assets/step-3/700-hamburger-btn.png)

 This will open a browser menu.
-Open the `More Tools` option which will open a sub-menu containing the `Developer Tools` option.
+Open the `More Tools` option to open a sub-menu containing the `Developer Tools` option.

-> **Keyboard Shortcut**: Developer Tools : (Mac: OPTION+CMD+i) (Windows: CONTROL+SHIFT i )
+> **Keyboard Shortcut**: Developer Tools = (Mac: OPTION+CMD+I) (Windows: CONTROL+SHIFT+I )

 Depending on your version of Chrome, your screen should look something like this:
 ![Developer Tools](./assets/step-3/800-dev-tools.png)